bcgov/ols-geocoder/physical-address-conceptual-model.md

 ## What is a physical address?
 A physical address is the compound name of a geographic feature connected to a road network.
 We call such a geographic feature a site.
 Examples of site include house, office or apartment building, university campus, mobile home park, campground, place of worship, and industrial plant.
 A physical address is not a geographic feature; it is the name of one.

 The primary purpose of a physical address is to make it is easy for people and digital devices to find the location of a particular site on the earth or on a map of the earth.
 To achieve this purpose, physical addresses depend on accurately spelled and visible road-name signs on roads and civic-number plaques on sites.
-For example, if the name of a site or street on a sign is different from the official name, this may cause [confusion](https://www.summerlandreview.com/news/spellings-inconsistent-on-summerland-street-signs/)
+For example, a house on a corner lot may have a plaque of the right civic number fastened to an outer wall on the wrong street.
+This has caused significant, needless delays for emergency response vehicles in the past.
+Another example is a street name spelled wrong on a street sign or the unofficial name of park appearing on a road sign.

 Efficient physical addressing also depends on a well-designed designed address fabric.